 Degree Completion Program

 Degree completion programs are an innovative way for adults to transfer in most past college credits and/or earn college credit for life or military experiences.
-When you combine the OM program with these credits, it is possible to complete a bachelor's degree in as few as 12 months if you attend full time, or 24 months if you attend part-time.
+When you combine the Bachelor's in Health Administration program with these credits, it is possible to complete your degree in as few as 12 months if you attend full time, or 24 months if you attend part-time.

 Homework and Related Studies

 Students are expected to spend 15 to 20 hours each week completing assignments.
 These include (but are not limited to): textbook reading, writing papers, creating presentations, and participating in forum discussions.

 Why does this format work?

 Three factors make it possible for you to learn in a time-shortened format:

 - Participative Methodology: The primary role of the instructor in the nontraditional programs is that of a facilitator.
 The lecture approach is used only in a limited way.

 - Applied Learning: You will integrate theory and academic content with knowledge from your work experiences.
 Your evaluation will be based on evidence of your understanding of content and on your application of the content in your workplace.